team-telnyx/telnyx-webrtc-ios/README.md

         }
 ```

-Use `provider.reportOutgoingCall(with: callKitUUID, connectedAt:nil)` to report a connected outgoing call.
+3. When user answers a call : Use `provider.reportOutgoingCall(with: callKitUUID, connectedAt:nil)` to report a connected outgoing call.
+This informs callKit
+about when the call was actua
 ```Swift
         if let provider = self.callKitProvider,
             let callKitUUID = self.callKitUUID {